Law 794: Mergers & Acquisitions

 Sequence and Prerequisites: Business Associations I is a prerequisite.

-An M&A practitioner would significantly benefit from knowledge of tax law, antitrust law and laws governing executive compensation, so students planning to become M&A specialists should consider studying these fields either before or after the M&A course.
+An M&A practitioner would significantly benefit from knowledge of tax law, antitrust law, so students planning to become M&A specialists should consider studying these fields either before or after the M&A course.
 However, knowledge of these fields is neither required nor expected for the M&A course.

 Evaluation: Grades in the course will be based on a final exam.